Academic Policies

 Major requirements, varying from subject to subject, are specified in the sections devoted to the course listings of individual majors.
 Generally, one-third to one-half of the total credits are earned in the major concentration.

 Every student must complete a major with a cumulative grade point average in the major of at least 2.0.
-At least one-half of the courses as well as one-half of the credits used to complete the major must be taken in the disciplinary area.
-A student may not register for courses in the major outside of NYU.
-The student must be approved as a major and must review his or her program with an academic advisor each term.
+The student must be approved as a major and should review his or her program with an academic advisor each term.

 Declaration